fommil/fpmortals/manuscript/complete.md

 runtime configuration from HOCON property files.

 And without going into the detail of how to implement the algebras, we need to know the dependency graph of our `DynAgentsModule`.
-Let's unravel the thread...

 {lang="text"}
 ~~~~~~~~